Guy de Maupassant: Biography

-In 1880 he published what is considered his first masterpiece, "Boule de Suif", which met with instant and tremendous success.
+In 1880 he published what is considered his first masterpiece, "Boule de Suif", which was met with instant and tremendous success.
 Flaubert characterized it as "a masterpiece that will endure".
-This, Maupassant's first piece of short fiction set during the Franco-Prussian War of 1870–71, was followed by short stories such as "Deux Amis", "Mother Savage", and "Mademoiselle Fifi".
+This, Maupassant's first piece of short fiction set during the Franco-Prussian War of 1870–1871, was followed by short stories such as "Deux Amis", "Mother Savage", and "Mademoiselle Fifi".

 "The fear that haunted his restless brain day and night was already visible in his eyes, I for one considered him then as a doomed man.
 I knew that the subtle poison of his own Boule de Suif had already begun its work of destruction in this magnificent brain.
 Did he know it himself?
 I often thought he did.
 The MS. of his Sur L'Eau was lying on the table between us, he had just read me a few chapters, the best thing he had ever written I thought.
 He was still producing with feverish haste one masterpiece after another, slashing his excited brain with champagne, ether and drugs of all sorts.
-Women after women in endless succession hastened the destruction, women recruited from all quarters... actresses, ballet-dancers, midinettes, grisettes, common prostitutes-- 'le taureau triste' his friends used to call him."
+Women after women in endless succession hastened the destruction, women recruited from all quarters ... actresses, ballet-dancers, midinettes, grisettes, common prostitutes—'le taureau triste' his friends used to call him."